OISTE/repository/OWGTMCPS.md

 ### 6.6.2  Security management controls

-The OGTM recommends following the ISO27000 security management approach.
+The OWGTM recommends following the ISO27000 security management approach.
 In particular WISeKey, as main operator of the Trust Model follows an informal adoption of such security standards.

 ### 6.6.3  Life cycle security controls